 There are a great many things that bring pain into our lives, from injuries to migraines.
 These rehabilitating and painful moments are when we should seek help to help us to properly manage the pain that we are experiencing.
 You will find that by speaking to a physician about the chronic pain that you experience and the severity of that pain can help to settle you into the appropriate pain management routine that can ease your suffering safely.
 While there are many painkillers on the market today that can be purchased over the counter at your nearby drugstore, or bought online from licensed pharmacies that sell prescription strength painkillers when you feel that the pain you feel may be too great for the over the counter varieties to work effectively.
+Co-Codamol 30/500 is especially effective as it combines 500mg of paracetamol with 30mg of codeine.
+You can buy co-codamol 30/500 legally in the UK online from RXEuropa.
+You can also buy other painkillers there like Brufen Plus which combines codeine 30mg with 300mg of ibuprofen.

 When to Talk to Your Doctor